OSSS Web (Next.js) — Overview¶

 - Middleware/Edge: Use

-or compatible mocks forRequest
+@edge-runtime/jestor compatible mocks forRequest/Response.

 Ensure auth-dependent tests provide stubbed sessions/tokens; avoid hitting live IdP in CI.